jakub-zawislak/formex/README.md

 # Formex

 Formex is an abstract layer that helps to build forms in Phoenix and Ecto.
-With this library you don't write changesets, but create form module with list of fields (like in [Symfony](https://symfony.com/doc/current/forms.html#creating-form-classes)).
+With this library you don't write changeset, but a separate module that declares fields of form (like in [Symfony](https://symfony.com/doc/current/forms.html#creating-form-classes)).
 Formex will build changeset and additional Ecto queries (to get options for `<select>`) for itself.
 Formex also comes with helper functions for templating.